-Saving money during the holidays isn’t always easy, but with this little “trick” you can save your family hundreds of dollars (and no, it doesn’t involve buying gifts ahead of time or doing a savings plan all year long!)
+Saving money on Christmas presents isn’t always easy, but with this little “trick” you can save your family hundreds of dollars (and no, it doesn’t involve buying gifts ahead of time or doing a savings plan all year long!)
+In fact, while the holidays are certainly on my mind, this is a tip that works whenever you’re buying gifts!

 This is actually something you can implement all year long, but goodness knows saving money around the holidays is exceptionally important.

-Not sure what Ebates is?
-Check out this Ebates review post!
+Not sure what Rakuten is?
+Check out what happened to Ebates!

 Raise is also great in that if you know you’ll shop somewhere on a regular basis (like a specific gas station) you can buy a higher priced gift card and save even more!
 When you sign up through my Raise referral, you’ll also get $5 off your first purchase.
 Yep,. that’s right – we’re now $15 ahead!